 This leaves a likely baseline scenario of a centrist coalition CDU/CSU and SPD in the next government.
 The three-party coalition government that was in power until November 2024 proved particularly dysfunctional, and so we see these results as positive given that they should provide greater government stability and policy predictability.

 Mr Merz’s call for a government in place by Easter (18-20 April) sounds ambitious, as negotiations have historically taken around two months on average, and as long as six months in 2018.
-But with two parties now commanding enough parliamentary seats for an absolute majority, and a recognition that the stakes are high, the coalition formation process should prove more expedient.
+But with two parties now commanding enough parliamentary seats for an absolute majority, and a recognition that the stakes are high, the coalition formation process should prove more expeditious.

 Economic implications

 This was a high-stakes election, and saw the highest voter turnout since German reunification.
-The three-party coalition government that was in power since 2021 created significant discontent.
+The three-party coalition government that had been in power since 2021 created significant discontent.
 The rise of far-right and euro-sceptic AfD to second place in parliament is a concern both in Germany and elsewhere in Europe.
 The geopolitical context is particularly complex, especially for Germany’s export-dependent economy, which has contracted in the last two years and faces additional risks from President Trump’s tariff agenda.

 Sign up for our newsletter

 The economic circumstances are particularly notable, following two years of economic contraction and significant downside risks.
-Chronic under-investment has taken a toll, leaving serious infrastructure needs in areas including defense, digitalisation, and public transport.
+Chronic under-investment has taken a toll, leaving serious infrastructure needs in areas including defence, digitalisation, and public transport.
 With the German economy underperforming its peers since the global pandemic and an increasing recognition of the need for additional funds, especially for defence spending, the political debate had recently shifted in favour of reforming the constitutional debt brake that has acted as a strict constraint on German fiscal policy.

 The three parties in favour of a debt brake reform have failed to reach the majority necessary